Marek Balt: Career in local politics

-In 2004 Balt ran without success to the European Parliament.
-In the local elections in 2006 and in 2010 he was elected to the Częstochowa City Council, from 2010 to 2011 he was the chairman of the city council.
+In 2004, Balt first ran for elections to the European Parliament as Poland became a member of the European Union.
+As he did not manage to get a place at the European Parliament that year, later in the local elections in 2006 and in 2010, he was elected to Częstochowa City Council.
+From 2010 to 2011, he was the chairman of the City Council.

 Member of the Parliament of Poland, 2011–2015

 In the parliamentary elections in 2011, he obtained a parliamentary mandate and received 5378 votes.
-In 2012 he was elected a chairman of the SLD structures in the Silesian Voivodeship.
-In the 2015 parliamentary elections, he unsuccessfully ran for a parliamentary reelection.
+In 2012, he was elected as a chairman of the SLD structures in the Silesian Voivodeship.
+During his service at the Polish Parliament, Balt was a member of the Health Committee, member of the Committee for Environmental Protection, Natural Resources and Forestry, member of the Committee for Senior Affairs, and vice-chairman of the standing subcommittee for monitoring waste management.
+In the 2015 parliamentary elections, he did not get a place again.

-On 23 January 2016 Balk became vice-chairman of SLD.
-In the local elections in 2018 Balt was elected a councilor to the Silesian Regional Assembly.
+On 23 January 2016, Balt became vice-chairman of SLD.
+In the local elections in 2018, Balt was elected a councilor to the Silesian Regional Assembly.

 Member of the European Parliament, 2019–present

 Balt has been a Member of the European Parliament since the 2019 European elections, representing the Silesian Voivodeship.
 In parliament, he has since been serving on the Committee on the Environment, Public Health and Food Safety.
 In addition to his committee assignments, he is part of the parliament's delegation for relations with the countries of Southeast Asia and the Association of Southeast Asian Nations (ASEAN).